 Walking down the path, the first building you’ll see (on the left) is our main nature center building where we host workshops and special events.
 When we’re around, you can also visit our gift shop.
 We often set up bird feeders on the west side of the building, so make sure to check out which birds are eating.

-Across from the farmhouse is our outdoor lab, used for summer camps and other school programs.
+Across from the Kingery Nature Center is our outdoor lab, used for summer camps and other school programs.
 Roll-up doors on three sides open to let kids breathe fresh air while they learn and play.
 In the lab, students have access to binoculars, aquatic sweep nets, insect nets, track molds, bug boxes, and more equipment that facilitates a hands-on discovery of nature.

 Habitat Hero Native Plant Garden